paularah/2022-study-plan/README.md

 - [ ] Build a linux system/server Gentoo or Arch to learn inner workings
 - [ ] Build a HA postgres server
 - [ ] Create  a Ansible Playbook

+###  Notes

+11/06/2022

+Got better at CSS :) Not the worst thing afterall Currently studying for CKAD and woking on a K8s project at GSOC Too unmotivated to learn fancy algorithms